Out-of-hours work

 Re-railing: replacement of rail sections using a range of machinery including a loader and welding equipment.

 Rail maintenance: inspection and maintenance of the track, replacing sleepers.
-Usually includes the use of hand tools, mini excavator, and bobcat.
+Usually includes the use of hand tools, mini excavators and bobcats.

-Platform maintenance/ vehicle and pedestrian level crossing maintenance: inspection and maintenance of the platform, including replacement of yellow lines, rectification of platforms and crossings.
-This can involve using various tools and equipment such as, jack hammers, compactors, power tools
+Platform maintenance/vehicle and pedestrian level crossing maintenance: inspection and maintenance of the platform, including replacement of yellow lines, rectification of platforms and crossings.
+This can involve using various tools and equipment such as jack hammers, compactors, and power tools.

 Vegetation maintenance: trimming, pruning or removal of vegetation surrounding train stations and within the rail corridor.
-Usually uses Electric hedge trimmer, chainsaw, electric saw.
+Usually uses electric hedge trimmers, chainsaws and electric saws.

 Weed spraying: spraying of weeds on the track and rail batters using a road-rail vehicle.